patdpat/slasher/README.md

     5. For every 5 frogs you hit, You'll be punished by getting 6 more frogs

-**So,The Win Condition of This Game**
+**So,What is The Win Condition of This Game**

-    Is really simeple, You suppress the frog population.
+    Super simeple, You suppress the frog population.

     Avoid making outrages frog-pocalypse,then you win!!